akkorismeglesz/akkorismeglesz/README.md

 - JavaScript and Python
 - Java and Java and Java
 - Java for the university
-- R and SQL for data management and analysis and for the university
+- R and SQL for data science and for the university

 <!--- 💞️ I’m looking to collaborate on ...